Atlanta Pedestrian Accident Lawyer

 Your story begins with a free, no-risk consultation.
 Call (404) 419-6674 today, or fill out the online form below.

-If you or a loved one was injured in an accident while walking on or near a roadway, you should hire an Atlanta pedestrian accident lawyer at Allen & Scofield Injury Lawyers, LLC.
-Contact our Atlanta accident attorneys at (404) 419-6674 today or through our online form to schedule a free, initial consultation.
+If you or a loved one was injured in an accident while walking on or near a roadway, or were hit by a car while crossing the street, you should hire an Atlanta pedestrian accident lawyer at Allen & Scofield Injury Lawyers, LLC.
+Contact our Atlanta personal injury lawyers at (404) 419-6674 today or through our online form to schedule a free, initial consultation.

 How Do I Get Compensation with a Pedestrian Accident Lawyer?

 When you settle a pedestrian accident lawsuit or try your case in front of a jury, the compensation that you receive is usually proportionate to the harms that you suffered and the potential harms that you might suffer in the future.
 Damages awarded depend not only upon the physical severity of your injuries but how your injuries impact your quality of life.
 For example: if you are a professional singer or lecturer, a broken rib might impact your ability to perform and earn a living.
 If you are an engineer that sits in a chair in front of a computer all day, a broken rib might interfere less with your ability to work.